Online Bachelor of Interdisciplinary Studies

 - the exposure to the ethical principles and professional values in selected disciplines.

 Career Opportunities, Professionalism, and Professional Development

 Upon graduation, some students continue to graduate and professional programs.
-Interdisciplinary studies gives students more flexibility and choice when choosing graduate programs.
-Students interested in graduate school are strongly encouraged to participate in research opportunities at regional and national conferences in their minor areas.
+Interdisciplinary Studies gives students more flexibility and choice when choosing graduate programs.
+Students interested in graduate school are strongly encouraged to participate in research opportunities at regional and national conferences in their disciplines.

 To earn the Bachelor of Interdisciplinary Studies, students must: